andyatkinson/andyatkinson.github.io/_posts/2024-03-05-PostgreSQL-rows-removed-by-filter-part-2.md

 SET search_path = 'rideshare';
 ```

-Now we can query the buffer cache contents, and see the resuls as rows.
+Now we can query the buffer cache contents, and see the results as rows.

 Let’s look at the first 3 buffers.